hengrumay/plotcon-2017-plotlyjs-workshop/README.md

     - https://codepen.io/etpinard/pen/bWoJPr?editors=0010
     - https://help.plot.ly/date-format-and-time-series/

-- **Day 2 afternoon session:** Wrap-up:
+- **Day 2 afternoon session:** Plotly.js + React:
+  + Setting up a "Hello World" React app with `create-react-app`
+  + Add the new Plotly React Component to your app
+  + Add the new Plotly `react-pivottable` component to your app
   + Questions, individual projects, and time to use as the workshop participants see fit

-  - Custom mode bar buttons: https://codepen.io/etpinard/pen/jmGjJW?editors=0010
-  - Info about latest releases: https://twitter.com/plotly_js and https://github.com/plotly/plotly.js/releases

   ---------